 S.B.
-No. 1188 introduces new regulations regarding electronic health records (EHR) in Texas, establishing Chapter 183 in the Health and Safety Code.
-The bill mandates that covered entities must ensure that electronic health records containing patient information are stored within the United States or its territories.
-It also requires that these records include specific medical history information, such as communications related to an individual's metabolic health and diet for chronic disease treatment.
-Additionally, the bill prohibits the collection, storage, or sharing of information regarding an individual's credit score or voter registration status in their EHR.
+No. 1188 introduces new regulations regarding electronic health records (EHR) in Texas by adding Chapter 183 to the Health and Safety Code.
+The bill mandates that covered entities must ensure that electronic health records containing patient information are stored physically within the United States or its territories.
+It also requires that these records include specific medical history information, such as communications related to an individual's metabolic health and diet, and prohibits the collection of certain personal information, like credit scores and voter registration status, in EHRs.
+Additionally, the bill outlines the use of artificial intelligence in diagnostics, stipulating that healthcare practitioners must disclose its use to patients and adhere to established medical record standards.

 Statutes affected: